haroldHH/HOpeDefender/README.md

 ## Features of HOpeDefender.js

-HOpeDefender has 2 main features which are sanitizing and filtering inputs to prevent XSS
+HOpeDefender.js has 2 main features which are sanitizing and filtering inputs to prevent XSS

 ## Usage